 Management of acidic deposition requires an integrated approach that includes measurement; estimation of emissions and deposition; and evaluation of the effects of deposition on recipient ecosystems.

-In Alberta, a management framework has been developed and is based on four levels of acid deposition.
+In Alberta, a management framework has been developed and is based on 4 levels of acid deposition.
 Each of the levels of deposition corresponds with specific management practices.

 For more information on this management framework, please see: